Steve Jobs' 1973 job application sells for over $174K at auction

-The application, which was for an unspecified position, reveals a young man appearing to be a far cry from a future Apple founder.
+The application for an unspecified position at an unspecified company reveals a young man appearing to be a far cry from a future Apple co-founder.

 Under address, Jobs hand-wrote "reed college" (lowercase).
-His major, "english, lit," also wasn't capitalized.
+He didn't capitalize his major, "english, lit," either.
 When asked about access to transportation, he wrote, "possible, but not probable."
 Under "Special Abilities," he wrote, "electronics tech or design engineer. digital.-from Bay near Hewitt-Packard" -- misspelling Hewlett-Packard.
-Less surprisingly, he noted he had skills with computers and calculators.
+Less surprisingly, he noted his skills with computers and calculators.

-The application was filled out after Jobs dropped out of Reed College shortly following his enrollment for the 1972 fall semester.
-He stuck around the Portland campus for a year and a half to audit courses on calligraphy, dance and Shakespeare, eventually completing this application.
+Job filled out the application after dropping out of Reed College shortly following his enrollment for the 1972 fall semester.
+He stuck around the Portland, Oregon, campus for a year and a half to audit courses on calligraphy, dance and Shakespeare, eventually completing this application.

-Bobby Livingston, executive vice president at RR Auction, said the people who bid on the application were entrepreneurs and successful internet company owners who grew up admiring Steve Jobs and Apple.
+Bobby Livingston, executive vice president at RR Auction, said those who bid on the application included entrepreneurs and successful internet company owners who grew up admiring Steve Jobs and Apple.

 "The document to them resonates emotionally about who Steve Jobs was," Livingston said.
 "Here he was with nothing, and now he's one of the most important people in the 20th century."

-Livingston said this is the highest-selling Steve Jobs-related item the auction house has sold.
+The application is the highest-selling Steve Jobs-related item the auction house has sold, Livingston said.
 While he's excited about the result, he says he can't help feeling emotional knowing that handwritten applications like this are something we'll lose in the digital age -- thanks to advancements brought on by Jobs himself.

 "There are personality traits in his handwriting that because of him and autocorrect, we're going to lose," he said.